 If your subfloor is particle board then ply or osb underlayment must be installed 1st.

-There are certain solid woods that can be floated over the underlays described on the previous page.
-These woods are machined with locking systems like laminates or use steel clips to join them together.
+There are certain solid hardwoods that can be floated over the underlays described on the previous page.
+These hardwoods are machined with locking systems like laminates or use steel clips to join them together.
 They do not glue tongue into groove.

-Any solid wood can be fitted “floating” using elastilon (a sticky foam underlay), but this only for very simple room layouts.
+Any solid hardwood can be fitted “floating” using elastilon (a sticky foam underlay), but this only for very simple room layouts.